myubi/the-crossing-board/posts/june-s-ice-lollies.md

 5. Pop them into the freezer and allow to freeze for 4 hours.
 6. Enjoy your refreshing lemon ice lollies!

 The next recipe I have for you is for the delicious orange ice lollies!
-With only 2 ingredients and no added sugar, these ice lollies are the perfect treat for a summer's day.
+With only 2 ingredients, these ice lollies are the perfect treat for a summer's day.

 **June’s Orange Ice Lollies**